 Associate Professor of Art, Painting

-Moyer attended Pratt Institute, the Skowhegan School of Painting and Sculpture and the Milton Avery Graduate School of the Arts at Bard College.
-Before joining the faculty at Hunter in 2011, Moyer taught for a decade at a variety of institutions including the Rhode Island School of Design, Yale, Rutgers, Pratt and Cooper Union among others.
+Moyer attended Pratt Institute (BFA), the Skowhegan School of Painting and Sculpture and Bard College (MFA).
+Before joining the Hunter faculty in 2011, Moyer taught for a decade at a variety of institutions including the Rhode Island School of Design, Yale, Rutgers, Pratt and Cooper Union among others.

 Moyer is represented by DC Moore Gallery.

 Beer with a Painter: Carrie Moyer with Jennifer Samet, Hyperallergic, online.
 February 20, 2016